• Solutions

 1. Enhanced Patient Engagement

 Patients can easily access their medical records through AI EHRs.
-They receive automatic reminders for appointments, medications, and laboratory tests.
+They receive automatic reminders for appointments, medications, and laboratory tests with the help of patient engagement software solutions.
 This fosters communication between patients and medical providers.

 2. Enhancing Clinical Decision Support